 Holiday Shipping: Service Levels

-Service levels provide shipping’s most direct potential impact on revenue due to online shoppers’ sensitivity to shipping cost.
-Having the right delivery time options at the right price—or even free—can make the difference between an abandoned cart and one with an extra item thrown in to meet a free shipping threshold.
+Holiday shoppers are sensitive to additional costs such as service levels, potentially impacting your revenue.
+Having the right delivery time at the right price – or even free – can make the difference between an abandoned cart and an extra item added to meet a free shipping threshold.

-The holidays offer a good excuse to reconsider what cost and delivery options you make available to your customers and which carriers and services you select to meet those delivery times and maintain the desired selling margin.
-Getting this mixture right will translate into more sales and higher margins for you, and an improved experience for your customers—in other words, a merry season for both seller and buyer!
+The holidays offer a good excuse to reconsider what cost and delivery options you make available to customers while maintaining the desired selling margin.
+Getting this mixture right translates to more sales, higher margins, and an improved experience for your customers – in other words, a merry season for both seller and buyer!

 If you haven’t evaluated the cost effectiveness of your shipping service levels lately, it’s a good idea to do so before the holiday rush.
 Here are some strategic decisions to consider: